Lapin0t/phd-manuscript/main/02_games.typ

 <MiliusL17a>).
 This criterion may be syntactic as in the first family, or
 vacuous (every equation is considered guarded) as in the second family.
-The iteration operator may then be axiomatized to be coherent in the style of iteration or Elgot monads, and uniqueness of solutions may be framed as the most restrictive of these coherence conditions. #tom[La phrase précédente n'est pas claire, je pense. ] For the type theory practicioner seeking a modern account, I recommend in particular Goncharov et al.~#num-cite(<GoncharovRP17>),
+The iteration operator may then be axiomatized to be coherent in the style of iteration or #nm[Elgot] monads, and uniqueness of solutions may be framed as the most restrictive of these coherence conditions. #tom[La phrase précédente n'est pas claire, je pense. ] For the type theory practicioner seeking a modern account, I recommend in particular Goncharov et al.~#num-cite(<GoncharovRP17>),